 The other Trusts (the majority) are not limited companies, and appear to run like any normal committee.
 Inquiry at the Charity Commission suggested that each trustee should be insured individually as under the swcaa scheme.

-(If you have just become a trustee, or are thinking about it, then for general advice on trustee duties Google: CC3 - The Essential Trustee: What you need to know (choose the commission website version).
-You can phone the Commission on 0845 300 0218 and they are helpful.)
+(If you have just become a trustee, or are thinking about it, then for general advice on trustee duties go to https://www.gov.uk/government/publications/the-essential-trustee-what-you-need-to-know-cc3

 Making a claim for insurance: duties after loss